 A bit of practical advice to help you comply with your legal obligations (though Domu is not your lawyer or a substitute for one): design your advertisements so that they appeal to all renters.
 Be careful not to dissuade certain categories of people from applying to lease your rental unit.
 Require all applicants to jump through the same hoops – do not impose additional burdens on certain renters because of generalizations or prejudices.
 In other words, you may require a credit check from every applicant, or require a guarantor on every lease, but you cannot opt to require credit checks only for applicants of certain age, or require a guarantor only if the applicant is of a religion different from yours.

-With new amendments to Cook County's Just Housing Ordinance taking effect in late October of 2019, landlords also need to know that they can't ask about criminal convictions on the initial screening step.
+With new amendments to Cook County's Just Housing Ordinance taking effect at the end of 2019, landlords also need to know that they can't ask about criminal convictions on the initial screening step.
 Once they've taken steps to guage a potential tenant's credit score and income source, then they may proceed to a criminal background check.

 Common Housing Discrimination Mistakes and How to Avoid Them